zhzhuang-zju/community/community-membership.md

 - Ensuring project sustainability: responsible for ensuring that the project remains sustainable over the long-term, including managing dependencies, ensuring compatibility with other projects, and planning for the future of the project.

+### Changes in Maintainership

+- If a Maintainer feels she/he can not fulfill the "Responsibilities and privileges", they are free to step down.
+- The community will adjust the list of maintainers based on the following factors
+    - The activity level and contribution level of the maintainer in the past six months.
+    - Balance of personnel among vendors.

+In such a case:

+- A PR is required to move the maintainer in question to the `emeritus` section of the MAINTAINERS.md.
+- Go to https://maintainers.cncf.io/ and open a PR to remove them under Karmada.
+- Remove them from the cncf-karmada-maintainers@lists.cncf.io mailing list.

 ## Inactive members